rayrobdod/string-context-parser-combinator/Base/src/docs/_docs/getting-started.md

 There are several advantages to using a macro-based interpolator,

 * Interpolator parsing errors will fail at compile time, instead of being a runtime exception
-* OfType can work with types instead of classes,
+* `ofType` can work with types instead of classes,
 * The `Lifted` interpolator only works in the Quoted context

 The leaf interpolators used for a macro-based interpolator at provided in [[Interpolator.quotedInterpolators|com.rayrobdod.stringContextParserCombinator.Interpolator$#quotedInterpolators]]